Masterminds/html5-php/README.md

 ```
 {
   "require" : {
-    "masterminds/html5": "dev-master"
+    "masterminds/html5": "1.*"
   },
 }
 ```

-(You may substitute `dev-master` for a more stable release tag, of course.)
+(You may substitute `1.*` for a more specific release tag, of course.)

 From there, use the `composer install` or `composer update` commands to